geetarista/fondu/README.md

 To start Fondu, all you have to do use the `fondu` command.

-For registering/uploading, you need to tell distutils in ~/.pypirc:
+For register/upload, you need to tell distutils where to look in `~/.pypirc`:

 ```ini
 [distutils]